igolaizola/musikai/README.md

 ### Generate

 The `generate` command is used to generate songs.
-You can specify the number of songs to generate, the account to use, the type of song, the prompt, and the style.
+You can specify the number of songs to generate, the account to use, the type of song, the prompt, and whether to use manual mode or not.
-You should use either the prompt or the style, but not both.
+If you use manual mode, the prompt will be directly used in the generation without applying any AI modifications to it.

 Suno generates first a fragment of around 2 minutes.
+Udio generates first a fragment of around 30 seconds.
 Then you can extend this fragments multiple times.
 There are some parameters to control how this extensions are done:
  - Duration of the song: `min-duration` and `max-duration` is used to continue extending or stop extending depending on the current total duration.
  - Number of extensions: `max-extensions` forces to end the generation once the maximum number of extensions is reached.

+Suno has a specific parameter to control the end of the song:
  - Final style and lyrics: In order to tell suno that you want to end the song you have to explicitly indicate it in the lyrics and/or style section.
    - Parameters `end-style`, `end-style-append` and `end-lyrics` are applied when minimum duration is reached and it is the first extension.
    - Parameters `force-end-style` and `force-end-lyrics` are applied when minimum duration is reached and it isn't the first extension.

+Udio needs a captcha resolver to bypass the captcha.
+You can use `nopecha` to solve the captcha manually or `2captcha` to use a service to solve the captcha.
+Captcha providers connect to your computer using a proxy.
+The tool starts a local server that the captcha provider connects to.
+You need to have ngrok installed in your computer so the tool can expose the local server to the captcha provider.
+You can avoid this by using the same proxy both in `proxy` and `captcha-proxy`.

 ```bash
 ./musikai generate --config generate.yaml